-- allegations that may meet the harms threshold (see definition above) - allegation/concerns that do not meet the harm threshold referred to in 2023 guidance as 'low level concerns'.
+- allegations that may meet the harms threshold (see definition above) - allegation/concerns that do not meet the harm threshold referred to as 'low level concerns'

-Local Academy Committee and the Trust Board should have policies and processes to deal with concerns (including allegations) which do not meet the harm threshold.
+Governing bodies and proprietors should have policies and processes to deal with concerns (including allegations) which do not meet the harm threshold.
 Concerns may arise in several ways and from a number of sources.
-For example: suspicion, complaint or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.
+For example: suspicion, complaint or disclosure made by a child, parent, or other adult within or outside of the organisation; or as a result of vetting checks undertaken.

-It is important that schools have appropriate policies and processes in place to manage and record any such concerns and take appropriate action to safeguard children.
+It is important that schools and colleges have appropriate policies and processes in place to manage and record any such concerns and take appropriate action to safeguard children.